 Innovating Right Before Your Ears

-American Composers Orchestra (ACO) is the only orchestra in the world dedicated to the creation, performance, preservation and promulgation of music by American composers.
+American Composers Orchestra (ACO) is the only orchestra in the world dedicated to the creation, performance, preservation and promotion of music by American composers.
 Founded in 1977, ACO pursues a singular mission by maintaining an unparalleled range of activities:

 Creating new opportunities for American Composers